open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 This is an implementation of the `LogRecordProcessor` which create batches of `LogRecord`s and passes the export-friendly `ReadableLogRecord` representations to the configured `LogRecordExporter`.

+The processor MUST synchronize calls to `LogRecordExporter`'s `Export` to make sure that they are not executed in parallel.

 **Configurable parameters:**